 To calculate the ratings of your respondents, you will ignore the passive respondents.
 Then, you will take the percent of people who are promoters and subtract the percent of detractors from that.
 For example, if you have 50 promoters and 45 detractors, your Net Promoter Score would be five.
 The rating can range from -100 to 100, but most companies never come even close to that.
 Some people say that “anything above zero” is considered a good score.

-Of course, if you utilize modern tools for monitoring and managing your customer satisfaction surveys, you won’t have to do the calculations by hand.
+Of course, if you utilize modern tools like the eLeaP People Success Platform for monitoring and managing your customer satisfaction surveys, you won’t have to do the calculations by hand.
 It can be helpful to know, but there’s little room for application if you choose the right digital tools.

-Let’s talk more about the various categories mentioned above and what each means to your business.
+Let’s discuss the various categories mentioned above and what each means to your business.

 Categories: Promoters, Detractors, and Passive Responders